joseverdev/dev-playground/README.md

 ```

 > [!TIP]
-> To maintain your own customized version of Dev Playground, consider forking this repository to your GitHub account.
+> Consider forking this repository to your GitHub account.
 This approach allows you to leverage the advantages of a Git repository, enabling you to save and manage your experiments on GitHub.

 ### Dependencies